-I LOVE Amsterdam and I'm so glad that I moved to the Netherlands.
+I LOVE Amsterdam and I’m so glad that I moved to the Netherlands.
 Finding expat housing in Amsterdam is hard.
-When I moved here, I didn't know how to find an apartment although I'm now on apartment #3 already.
-Hopefully this helps others find a room or expat apartment to rent in Amsterdam!
-Includes rental housing information that you need to know, a free download to keep track of applications, the best neighborhoods to look in, and strategies for finding housing.
+When I moved here, I didn’t know how to find an apartment although I’m past apartment #3 already.
+Hopefully, this helps fellow expats find a room or an apartment to rent in Amsterdam!
+I include tips for finding an apartment in Amsterdam, rental housing information that you need to know, a free download to keep track of applications, the best neighborhoods to look in, and strategies for finding housing.

 How much does it cost to rent long term in Amsterdam?

-In the city centre, there is a lot of variation.
-These prices are exclusive of utilities.
+In the city center, there is a lot of variation.
+These prices are exclusive of utilities as of 2020.

 How long does it take to find an apartment or room?